preciousproject/precious-simulator/README.md

 ### appDidBecomeActive

-This event occurs if the Precious environment is put in the foreground by iOS again.
+This event occurs if the Precious environment is put in the foreground by the OS again.
 It means that the app can resume its regular tasks again.
 Due to technical reasons this event is triggered immediately after `endBackgroundTask` is called (either by the simulator or the app), but this is not true for the iOS environment and should therefore not be relied on.

 ```javascript